hiroaki/hiroaki.github.io/projects/mapsgpx/docs/API.md

 ---------------|---------|------------
 strict         | boolean | With checking about GPX is valid (but not yet completely), when call instance method `addGPX`.
 Default is `true`.
 It throws an exception if received invalid one join_trkseg    | boolean | Merge all trkseg in a "trk", one polyline per one "trk".
-Default is `true` basedir        | String  | The directory this library is placed (read only) plugin_dir     | String  | The directory the plugins are placed.
-It is `plugins` under the `basedir`
+Default is `true` cache_script    | boolean | Direct to cache the library to the browser (does not always cache.)
+Default is `true`.
+During development it is a good idea to set the `false` basedir        | String  | The directory this library is placed (read only) plugin_dir     | String  | The directory the plugins are placed.
+It is `plugins` under the `basedir` script_loader  | String  | JavaScript file name to be loaded automatically as a plug-in.
+This name is used by all plug-ins.
+Default is `loader.js`. style_loader   | String  | CSS file name to be loaded automatically as a plug-in.
+This name is used by all plug-ins.
+Default is `loader.css`.

 ### Class Methods